Fromental Halévy: Early career

 Halévy was born in Paris, son of the cantor Élie Halfon Halévy, who was the secretary of the Jewish community of Paris and a writer and teacher of Hebrew, and a French Jewish mother.
 The name Fromental (meaning 'oat grass'), by which he was generally known, reflects his birth on the day dedicated to that plant: 7 Prairial in the French Revolutionary calendar, which was still operative at that time.
 He entered the Conservatoire de Paris at the age of nine or ten (accounts differ), in 1809, becoming a pupil and later protégé of Cherubini.
 After two second-place attempts, he won the Prix de Rome in 1819: his cantata subject was Herminie.

 As he had to delay his departure to Rome because of the death of his mother, he was able to accept the first commission that brought him to public attention: a Marche Funèbre et De Profundis en Hébreu for three part choir, tenor and orchestra, which was commissioned by the Consistoire Israélite du Département de la Seine, for a public service in memory of the assassinated duc de Berry, performed on 24 March 1820.
 Later, his brother Léon recalled that the De Profundis, "infused with religious fervor, created a sensation, and attracted interest to the young laureate of the institute".

 Halévy was chorus master at the Théâtre Italien, while he struggled to get an opera performed.

-Despite the mediocre reception of L'artisan, at the Opéra-Comique in 1827, Halévy moved on to be chorus master at the Opéra.
-The same year he became professor of harmony and accompaniment at the Conservatoire de Paris, where he was professor of counterpoint and fugue in 1833 and of composition in 1840.
-He had many notable students.
+Halévy's first performed opera, L'Artisan (1827), though often described as a modest début, secured Halévy a publisher (Maurice Schlesinger) and launched his long association with the Parisian stage.
+Halévy would go on to collaborate repeatedly with the librettist (Saint-Georges), including on some of his most successful later works.

+Le Roi et le batelier (1827), written for the birthday of Charles X, received 13 performances.
+Some praised its elegance and melody, others criticised its feeble plot and uneven musical quality.

+In 1827, Halévy was appointed professor of harmony and accompaniment at the Conservatoire and replaced Hérold as maestro al cembalo at the Théâtre-Italien, where he gained his first real success with Clari (1828), a sentimental opera semiseria in Italian composed for the young Maria Malibran.
+The opera was revived in Zurich in 2008 by Cecilia Bartoli.